Caiit/Personal_Teaching_Aid/PROGRESS.md

 Integrated image recognition in main program.
 Taking pictures and check if they are correct instead of using the images that were used for recogniting the person.

+Integrated speech recognition in main program.
+Speech module works faster if you connect an external microphone.